 Focusing on the last statement above, getting the requirements right first, we need to review on how that typically leads to buildable specifications and also explore what are the options if we can’t ever get them at a level of detail to develop buildable specifications that can be utilized in PETs and privacy-compliant systems.

-Typically the operational requirements will be based on the business need AND the associated policies surrounding the capability (in many cases the policy aspects are more demanding than the pure business capability needs.
+Typically the operational requirements will be based on the business need, legal requirements AND the associated policies surrounding the capability (in many cases the policy aspects are more demanding than the pure business capability needs).
 These operational requirements then need to be translated into technical requirements, sometimes this process requires a lot of assumptions and interpretations – all filters that can skew what is ultimately defined in the technical views (of which there can be several).
 Lastly, the technical views / requirements are then translated into specifications to actually build the capability.
-Therein lies the first issue with providing PETS buildable specifications - several translations of what we think the business need and policy even are.
+Therein lies the first issue with providing privacy and PETS buildable specifications - several translations of what we think the business need, legal requirements and policy even are.

 This has been an intractable privacy problem: the lack of a common set of (or even harmonized) global privacy policies.
-Without common policies, requirements are at best developed in isolation, creating ineroperability issues and serious rtisk assessment and risk management problems.
+Without common policies, requirements are at best developed locally, creating ineroperability issues and serious risk assessment and risk management problems.

 NIST Must Consider and Use Existing Models and Methodologies

-This is a huge missed opportunity in the draft NISTIR: to integrate, leverage and harmonize other NIST publications to facilitate building the foundation for their risk management approach, In doing this, NIST should take an enterprise cyber ecosphere view, first establishing a baseline model before getting deep into quantifying their privacy engineering objectives and then a risk model.
+This is a huge missed opportunity in the draft NISTIR: to integrate, leverage and harmonize other NIST publications to facilitate building the foundation for their risk management approach, In doing this, NIST should take an enterprise cyber ecosphere view, first establishing baseline sets of privacy policies before getting deep into quantifying their privacy engineering objectives and then a risk model.

-As mentioned earlier, without a reasonably definitive set of global privacy policies to map back to, a major point for NIST to consider is a ‘best of breed” harmonization of existing major ‘requirements’ guidance (inducing what they have in NIST 800-53a R 4 now, as well as PbD, FIPPS and OECD elements of course) and defining a minimal, working set from those by which to base their two pillars on.
+As mentioned earlier, without reasonably definitive sets of global/industry specific privacy policies to map back to, a major point for NIST to consider is a ‘best of breed” harmonization of existing major ‘requirements’ guidance (inducing what they have in NIST 800-53a R 4 now, as well as PbD, FIPPS and OECD elements of course) and defining minimal, working sets from those by which to base their two pillars on.
 The current draft missed a great opportunity to explore and collate the intent of the major privacy policies.
 Without that, what will the RM process be based on?
 As all we do in design, we must point back to requirements.
 Without that, how will you measure success of this RM effort?

-The OASIS Privacy Management Reference Model and Methodology (PMRM) v1.0 is a tool to enable the development of these baseline (or harminized) privacy policy requirements: http://docs.oasis-open.org/pmrm/PMRM/v1.0/csd01/PMRM-v1.0-csd01.pdf
+The OASIS Privacy Management Reference Model and Methodology (PMRM) v1.0 is a tool to enable the development of these baseline sets of (or harminized) privacy policy requirements: http://docs.oasis-open.org/pmrm/PMRM/v1.0/csd01/PMRM-v1.0-csd01.pdf

 NIST SPs to consider using several in an integrated privacy EA: Cloud 800-144; PII 800-122, IA controls 800-53, and building trustworthy resilient systems 800-160, and likely several more.
 These all seem to fit HOW to build data security in (privacy) – thus would seem to be EA elements in any RM effort.

-Therefore, the NISTIR needs to have the goal of privacy engineering as the core of its process.
-Additionlly, the NISTIR must reinforce the iteration part of mitigating risk.
+Therefore, this NISTIR needs to have the goal of privacy engineering as the core of its process.
+Additionlly, this NISTIR must reinforce the iteration part of mitigating risk.
 Privacy policies and requirements must be addressed first, followed by an iterative risk assessment and risk mitigation methodology.
-Without a rigorous methodology and documentation that tracks from privacy policies to requirements to controls, risk assessment and mitigation are not possible.
+Without a rigorous methodology and documentation that tracks from business needs and legal requirements to privacy policies to requirements to controls, risk assessment and mitigation are not possible.

 Model Design Issues and Linkages to the PRIPARE PSbD methodology